AdobeDocs/experience-manager-forms-cloud-service.en/help/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 ### Tables {#tables}

-The adaptive forms table components such as header, footer, and row map to corresponding XFA components.
+The Adaptive Forms table components such as header, footer, and row map to corresponding XFA components.
 You can map repeatable panels to tables in document of record.

 ## Base template of a document of record {#base-template-of-a-document-of-record}